Why you can trust Insure.com

 The average insurance cost for a Jeep Wrangler in 2024 is $1,861 per year.
 The Jeep Wrangler was among the 25 best-selling cars in the U.S. last year, according to Kelley Blue Book.

-But no matter whether you bought your Jeep Wrangler new or used, it’s a big investment – the average new car buyer in the U.S. paid $48,334 in July 2023, according to Kelley Blue Book.
+But no matter whether you bought your Jeep Wrangler new or used, it’s a big investment – the average new car buyer in the U.S. paid $49,740 in December of 2024, according to the most recent data from Kelley Blue Book.
 The cost of insuring a car can vary greatly, so be mindful of how much car insurance costs if you want to stay within a monthly budget.

 Key Takeaways